Clinical Trials Advancement and Methods

 Chair: Gregory Jicha

 Vice Co-Chair: Steven Arnold

 Immediate Past Chair: Hiroko Dodge

-Effective pharmacological and non-pharmacological prevention and intervention strategies against cognitive impairment in later life is urgently needed.
+Effective pharmacological and non-pharmacological prevention and intervention strategies against cognitive impairment in later life are urgently needed.
 Yet we face new and substantial challenges in being able to assess the effectiveness of new and potential treatments.
-These include: (1) interventions and treatments of asymptomatic individuals where cognitive and functional impairment are minimal with broad distribution within the groups studied and large variability in outcomes leads to increasing difficulty to assess treatment effects, (2) uncertainty with respect to the selection of “at risk” samples for trials, (3) the appropriateness of outcome measures, (4) discordance between biomarkers and clinical outcomes, and (5) additional challenges in the conduct of randomized trials where controlling for various confounders and predictors stemming from trial settings is required.
-How to conduct methodologically sound and efficient trials is vital in order to advance potential, new treatments or prevention approaches.
+These include: (1) interventions and treatments of asymptomatic individuals where cognitive and functional impairment are minimal within the groups studied and large variability in outcomes leads to increasing difficulty to assess treatment effects, (2) uncertainty with respect to the selection of “at risk” samples for trials, (3) the appropriateness of outcome measures, (4) discordance between biomarkers and clinical outcomes, and (5) additional challenges in the conduct of randomized trials where controlling for various confounders and predictors stemming from trial settings is required.
+Conducting methodologically sound and efficient trials is vital in order to advance potential new treatments or prevention approaches.

-- Develop and submit dedicated research sessions on clinical trial approaches for consideration at the AAIC, other meetings, and foster the collaborations among members.
+- Develop and submit educational workshops and featured research sessions on clinical trial approaches for consideration at the AAIC, other meetings, and foster the collaborations among members.
 Collaborate with other organizations such as the Cochrane Collaboration, EPAD, and the Alzheimer’s Association Research Roundtable.

-- Facilitate the Alzheimer’s Association and other funding agencies to support unique pilot clinical trials and methodology studies which could lead to larger prevention/intervention trials.
+- Encourage the Alzheimer’s Association and other funding agencies to support unique pilot clinical trials and methodology studies which could lead to larger prevention/intervention trials.